Employment Non-Discrimination Act: Legislative activity

 In the early 1990s, supporters of the legislation decided to focus on employment.
 Rep. Gerry Studds introduced the Employment Non-Discrimination Act on June 23, 1994.
 The legislation failed in 1994 and 1995.
 In 1996, the bill failed on a 49–50 vote in the Senate and was not voted on in the House.
-Its level of support in the Senate may have represented an attempt by some to compensate for their recent support of the Defense of Marriage Act (DOMA), which prohibited the federal government from recognizing same-sex marriages.
-These early versions of ENDA did not include provisions to protect transgender people from discrimination and ENDA was not introduced in the 109th Congress.
+Massachusetts Senator Edward Kennedy "believed that other senators looking for 'cover' on their vote in favor of DOMA might be more inclined to support ENDA."
+Early versions of ENDA did not include provisions to protect transgender people from discrimination and ENDA was not introduced in the 109th Congress.